Letter 200: If it were fitting to send you lesser works, I would have done so by now.

 To Andronicus.
 (358-361)

-Very well then: I ask the opposite -- delay -- in hopes that you will come around to speed.
-You seem to me to fear that someone will say you have granted a favor.
-For that reason I beg you to bind Leontius, hoping that this very binding will become his release.
+Look then, we ask the opposite, namely delay, so that you may come round to acting quickly.
+For you seem to me to be afraid lest someone hear that you have granted a favor.
+For this reason I beg you to bind Leontius, hoping that this will turn out to be his release.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.